phptuts/codingwithnoah/arduino-blockly/lesson-3-number-variables-servos/index.md

 ## Steps

-Follow the directions in [Arduino Setup Guide](/arduino-setup) if your computer has not been setup yet.
+Follow the directions in [Arduino Setup Guide](/arduino-setup) if your computer has not been set up yet.

 1) Follow the directions [Arduino Blockly Start Guide](/arduino-blockly-start) to start the [Arduino Blockly Webpage](http://localhost:3000).

 2) Open the [Arduino Blockly Webpage](http://localhost:3000).

-3) Look at wires on the servo and the picture and identify each one on the servo.
+3) Identify each wire one on the servo using the picture below.

 ![Servo](/images/arduino-block/lesson-3/step3.jpg)